copernicus-mogley/zkav.club/README.md

 ### Foundry: Salon and Workshops

-Zk Av Club Foundry is a recurring livestream series with topical talks and hands-on, community-led workshops exploring emerging tech.
+Zk Av Club Foundry is a recurring livestream series with topical talks and hands-on, community-led workshops exploring free and open-source software (FOSS) and emerging decentralized tech.
 It’s participatory—learn, contribute, and help shape how communities share information, with privacy always in focus.

 Salon: Conversations with practitioners on p2p file sharing, decentralized governance, brand/design, transcription, and the latest FOSS.